 So, on to one of my personal favorites Saint Anthony of Padua.
 Saint Anthony was born in 1195 in Lisbon, Portugal.
 When he was a young friar, after seeing the bodies of five Franciscan martyrs returned the monastery, Anthony asked to be sent to Moslem North Africa to serve and preach (and most likely be killed).
 He was given permission to go, but apparently God had other plans.
 After becoming terribly ill and being ship wrecked, Anthony eventually ended up back in Italy where he became known for his eloquent and fiery preaching.
 Because of his gifts he was sent to preach to the Albigensians – heretics who believed that a good God created the spiritual world and that everything in the material world was created by an bad god and was inherently evil.
 They believed that Jesus was sent to deliver our spirits from our evil, material bodies.

-Anthony’s sermons did not usually directly take issue with heresy, but rather he preferred to show the beauty and grandeur of true Christianity.
+However, Anthony’s sermons did not usually take direct issue with heresy, but rather he preferred to show the beauty and grandeur of true Christianity.
 He won hearts and souls for God by showing them the love and goodness of the Father.

 If you want to know more about Saint Anthony go here or here.
 Anthony is the patron saint of travelers, the poor, and lost or stolen items.
 It’s that last one that landed Saint Anthony a special place in my heart.
 I know it would be much more holy to say that I was drawn to Saint Anthony by his willingness to die for his faith or for his care for the poor.
 But the fact is I go to Saint Anthony a lot because I lose stuff – a lot.
-When I’m looking for my keys, trying to find my glasses, or searching frantically for that really important thing that I had in my hand just a minute ago, I often call on Saint Anthony to pray for me.
+When I’m looking for my keys, trying to find my glasses, or searching frantically for that really important thing that I put somewhere (but where?) for safekeeping, I often call on Saint Anthony to pray for me.
 This has seldom failed.